rust-lang/book/second-edition/src/ch17-02-trait-objects.md

 * There are no generic type parameters.

 The `Self` keyword is an alias for the type we’re implementing the traits or methods on.
-Trait objects must be object safe because once you’ve implemented a trait object, Rust no longer know the concrete type that’s implementing that trait.
+Trait objects must be object safe because once you’ve used a trait object, Rust no longer knows the concrete type that’s implementing that trait.
 If a trait method returns the concrete `Self` type, but a trait object forgets the exact type that `Self` is, there is no way the method can use the original concrete type.
 The same is true of generic type parameters that are filled in with concrete type parameters when the trait is used: the concrete types become part of the type that implements the trait.
-When the type is erased by the use of a trait object, there is no way to know what types to fill in the generic type parameters with.
+When the type is forgotten through the use of a trait object, there is no way to know what types to fill in the generic type parameters with.

 An example of a trait whose methods are not object safe is the standard library’s `Clone` trait.
 The signature for the `clone` method in the `Clone`